o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/srg-semantics.md

 ## ShaderVariantFallback: Defining Who Owns The Bit Array Of Options
 `ShaderVariantFallback` is an optional keyword that marks an SRG as the owner of the array of bits where all Shader Variants will be encoded.
-Because there can only be one array of bits to encode the Shader variant options, only one SRG can bind to an SRG Semantic that uses the `ShaderVariantFallback` keyword.
+Because there can only be one array of bits to encode the shader variant options, only one SRG can bind to an SRG Semantic that uses the `ShaderVariantFallback` keyword.
-If a shader makes no use of Shader variant options, then the `ShaderVariantFallback` is not required to be used.
+If a shader makes no use of shader variant options, then the `ShaderVariantFallback` is not required to be used.

-For a deeper dive into Shader variant options encoding see: [Shader variant options & The Fallback Key](shader-variants-fallback-key).
+For a deeper dive into shader variant options encoding see: [Shader variant options & The Fallback Key](shader-variants-fallback-key).